vkbo/novelWriter/README.md

 ## Implementation

-The application is written in Python 3 (3.6+) using Qt5 and PyQt5 (5.3+).
+The application is written with Python 3 (3.7+) using Qt5 and PyQt5 (5.3+).
 It is developed on Linux, but should in principle work fine on other operating systems as well as long as dependencies are met.
 It is regularly tested on Debian and Ubuntu Linux, Windows, and macOS.

 ## Installation